RGiga4/plainAES-CLI/Readme.md

     This propmt plainAES to output the result in the commandline

 -textin
-    This activate a propmt to input text via commandline
+    This enables the input of text via commandline

+ -prompt
+	This activates text prompt to explain input and output

 # AES Modes